-Summary: This article will elaborate on how to format an SD card easily, what problems that formatting can help you solve, which file system is better for your SD card, and what preparations you should do before formatting.
+Summary: This article will elaborate on how to format an SD card easily, what problems formatting can help you solve, which file system is better for your SD card, and what preparations you should do before formatting.

 In this article, you can get 4 ways to format your SD card.
 And the most common one is: